Gatossa/Gatossa/README.md

 :sweat_drops: At present I am working on mastering Postman.

-👯 I’m looking to collaborate on new projects in a new company
+👯 I’m looking to collaborate on new projects in a new company.

-⚡ Fun fact: I love playing drums (still learning..... 😉 )
+⚡ Fun fact: I love playing drums (still learning..... 😉 ).